- OIT provides Mac OS X workstations in all of its Unity computer labs.

 - In addition, many college and departmental computer labs are based on Unity lab software.

-Workstations and the other resources in Unity labs are open to all NC State students, faculty, and staff who have active Unity accounts.
+Workstations and the other resources in Unity labs are open to all NC State students, faculty, and staff who have an active Unity ID.

 To log in, you will need your Unity credentials.